gedeschaines/tutorial2x/README.md

  5. tutorial2arm.py - Two-link Planar 2R robotic arm dynamics, as presented in reference \[8], simulated with ODE and Pygame.

 A tutorial2eval.py Python script imported by tutorial2x.py and tutorial2bobs.py programs provides procedures for computing angular and linear accelerations from ODE modeled joints' and bodies' states for the compound double pendulum system.
+A tutorial2util.py Python script contains utility procedures to print vector and feedback data for named ODE body and joint objects respectively, and to obtain ODE body to world rotation 9-tuple matrices and convert 9-tuple matrices to row vector matrices.

 The following two Python modules provide the Runge-Kutta integration functions and vector/matrix math functions utilized by each of the programs listed above.